ruiqi7/repentance-part-1/README.md

 ## 6. User Interface

 ### 6.1 Start Screens
+The initial screen will allow the user to either begin the game or access the settings menu.
+Within the settings menu the player is able to alter screen brightness, game volume and the difficulty level.
 <p align="center">
     <img src="Images/Main_Menu.png" width=400>
     <img src="Images/Options.png" width=400>
 </p>

 ### 6.2 In-Game Screens
+Whilst playing the game the player has a very limited UI.
+They are able to see their stamina display, represented by a blue bar, but that is all.
+This means majority of the players attention will be focused towards playing rather than trying to understand different displays.
+The player can access the in-game setitngs menu by pressing escape.
 <p align="center">
     <img src="Images/Game_UI.png" width=400>
     <img src="Images/Game_Menu.png" width=400>